nerya0001/chat/README.md

 5. since we used a database, you first have to register or else you wont be able to login.
 6. folow the prompt that show up.
 7. after you successfuly loged in you can send messages freely, and run the folowing comands:
+8. you can open as many client as you want.

 to get the registered clients:
 ```